Orthoceras69/project-devops/README.md

-# Devops Project - Ynov Campus Lyon [Work in progress]
+# Devops Project - Ynov Campus Lyon

 This project is a school project where I need to use 3 applications and deploy them with jenkins